-Giulia is a newly qualified associate in the litigation and arbitration team with a particular interest in art and cultural heritage law.
+Giulia is an associate in the litigation and arbitration team with a particular interest in art and cultural heritage law.

 She has assisted with a number of domestic and cross-jurisdictional disputes involving art, civil fraud, shareholders, breach of contract and tort.
 She also works on international arbitration matters involving both State and private parties.